Home » Discrimination in the Workplace » Age Discrimination in the Workplace

 The law does not just protect employees.
 After October 11, 2019, New York State’s discrimination laws expanded to cover non-employees, such as domestic workers, independent contractors, consultants, vendors, and subcontractors.

-An employment lawyer can help you determine whether NY age discrimination laws cover you.
+An age discrimination attorney can help you determine whether state discrimination laws cover you.

 Have more questions about age discrimination?
 Check out our FAQ on What is Age Discrimination?